Health Services in Sweden

 The Swedish Pharmacy

 In Sweden, a pharmacy is called apoteket, and is typically open Monday through Friday, from around 9:00 – 19:00.
-When entering an apoteket, take a number and wait to be called.
+Some are also open on the weekends, but with reduced opening hours.
+When entering an apoteket to pick up a prescription, take a number from the screen, and wait to be called.
 There are pharmacists working behind the counter who listen to your needs and make a recommendation.
 There is not a wide variety of over-the-counter drugs in Sweden, so they may tell you that you need a doctor’s prescription before they can sell you the medicine.

 24-Hour Pharmacy in Stockholm: